|1. Leaf mowing||Mulch mow leaves into turf; good source of organic matter and phosphorus|

 |Fruits & Vegetables|

-1. Kentucky Bluegrass Stem Rust is a fungal disease that develops late in the season on lawns with slow growth due to low nitrogen.
-The obvious symptom is rust colored "powder" (fungal spores) on grass blades, shoes and lawn mower.
+4. Kentucky bluegrass stem rust is a fungal disease that develops late in the season on lawns with slow growth due to low nitrogen.
+The obvious symptom is rust colored "powder" (fungal spores) on grass blades, shoes and lawn mowers.
 Heavily infected turf may show yellowing of grass blades.
 Fungicide controls are rarely recommended or needed for home lawns.
 Fall lawn care, especially correct nitrogen fertilization, along with cooler fall weather promotes turfgrass growth and rust disappears.
 Cold temperatures also kill the fungus.

 Leaf Rust, Purdue Extension